azuregomez/SecureApp/README.md

 * App Gateway is deployed with a Public IP.
 This means the App Service is accessible from the internet through App Gateway.
 * The template as well as the powershell script follow an easy convention where all resources have the same prefix.
 The prefix is specified in the template parameters and all other parameters have a default derived from resourceprefix.
 The powershell script assumes this convention is followed.
 * For the most restrictive security, Azure Key Vault could have a Private Endpoint and VNet restrictions enabled.
 And allow only requests from the Private Endpoint.
 However, Key Vault References do not work yet with Regional VNet Integration - the Key Vault would get the request from one of the default Outbound public IPs of App Service.
 The temporary solution is to use Managed Service Identity as the security mechanism.
+* For the Kudu console, or Kudu REST API (deployment with Azure DevOps self-hosted agents for example), you must create two records in your Azure DNS private zone or your custom DNS server.
 * To secure and inspect the traffic to Private Endpoints there are 2 caveats:
      * NSGs at the Private Endpoint subnets are NOT supported.
      * Creating Private Link Endpoints injects /32 routes into your Azure subnets.
 Therefore you want to create User-Defined Routes for your endpoint using specific /32 prefixes too (otherwise, the most specific prefix will win).
 This is exactly what enablefirewallroute.ps1 does.